By EditorDavid from Slashdot's pranks-on-programmers department

 By BeauHD from Slashdot's cause-and-effect department

-By BeauHD from Slashdot's information-is-key department
+By msmash from Slashdot's how-about-that department

-By BeauHD from Slashdot's can't-see-the-forest-through-the-trees department
+By BeauHD from Slashdot's if-you-can't-stand-the-heat-get-out-of-the-kitchen department

-By BeauHD from Slashdot's back-to-the-basics department
+By msmash from Slashdot's moving-forward department